 Mixed dipterocarp forest, among the lushest and most threatened habitats in Borneo, is front and centre at this 22-sq-km national park, which more than lives up to its clunky motto, ‘the home of palms and frogs’.
-Scientists have found here an amazing 98 species of palm, out of 213 species known to live in Sarawak; and they have identified 61 species of frog and toad (www.frogsofborneo.org), out of Borneo’s more than 190 species.
-In 2012 researchers identified what they believe to be a new species of frog, adding it to a list that includes the aptly-named (but oddly shaped) horned frog and a flying frog that can glide from tree to tree thanks to the webbing between its toes.
-Kubah’s jungles are also home to a wide variety of orchids – and seven semi-wild orang-utans.
+Scientists have found here an amazing 98 species of palm, out of 213 species known to live in Sarawak; and they have identified 61 species of frog and toad out of Borneo’s more than 190 species.
+The list includes the aptly named (but oddly shaped) horned frog and a flying frog that can glide from tree to tree thanks to the webbing between its toes.
+The forest is also home to a wide variety of orchids.

-Kubah’s trails are much more shaded than those at Bako National Park, making the park ideal for the sun-averse.
-And when you’re hot and sweaty from walking, you can cool off under a crystal-clear waterfall.
+Kubah’s trails offer a good degree of shade, making the park ideal for the sun averse.
+And when you’re hot and sweaty from walking you can cool off under a crystal-clear waterfall.